 "Due to the extreme complexity of the Exim code, we can not guarantee that this method of exploitation is unique, there may be faster methods."

-Furthermore, the Qualys reports that the vulnerability was patched completely by accident:
+In addition, the Qualys team reports that the vulnerability was fixed completely by accident:

 The vulnerability was fixed with the release of Exim 4.92 on February 10, 2019, but at the time version 4.92 was released, they were unaware of the security vulnerability.